-How to Make Perfect New York Cheesecake In An Instant Pot
+How to Make Perfect New York Cheesecake in Your Instant Pot

 You could have knocked me over with a feather as I was searching for ways to use my Instant Pot and locked eyeballs with—Instant Pot Cheesecake.
 What?!
 I can bake in this thing?